LeeJMorel/PathKit/README.md

 ## Installation

-To install and run PathKit locally please look over our Wiki guide for users or developers.
+To install and run PathKit locally please look over our helpful Wiki [user guide](https://github.com/LeeJMorel/PathKit/wiki/User-Manual) which we update with each release as needed.

 ## Contributing